6 Steps to Turn Your Job Listings Page into a Careers Page

 3. Personalize Your Company

-Include photos of the work environment, scenes of work and play, community involvement.
+Include photos of the work environment, scenes of work and play, and community involvement.
 Get good at capturing photos and videos of everyday life at work and you’ll also have great content for your social media channels.
 (Make sure you have employee permission, of course!)

 Related: Read about Guidelines for Using Employee Photos for Marketing